-with $x_{j,k}$ the abundance of the $j$-th species in the $k$-th profile, and $\bar{x}_j$ the corresponding sample mean.
+with $x_{j,k}$ the abundance of the $j^{\rm{th}}$ species in the $k^{\rm{th}}$ profile, and $\bar{x}_j$ the corresponding sample mean.
 In this case, we assume a Student's $t$-distribution with $\nu = K - 1$ degrees of freedom.
-This choice rests on the assumption that the abundances of each amino acid species are approximately normally distributed across the averaged profiles.
+This choice rests on the assumption that the abundances of each species are approximately normally distributed across the averaged profiles.
 In this context, normality means that species-wise fluctuations in abundance across the averaged profiles are expected to be symmetric about the average and dominated by random variation rather than systematic bias.
-This is a standard approximation when estimating the uncertainty of a mean from a small sample size.\cite{gelman1995bayesian, casella2024statistical} While the underlying distribution is not directly known, we mitigate this limitation by restricting such averaging to profiles that originate from a common experimental or environmental context, as reported in the source studies (see Preprocessing).
-This restriction limits variance to sources intrinsic to the sampling context, avoiding, insofar as possible, inflation from unrelated experimental or environmental differences.
+This is a standard approximation for estimating the uncertainty of a mean from a small sample.\cite{gelman1995bayesian, casella2024statistical} While the underlying distribution is not directly known, we mitigate this limitation by restricting such averaging to profiles that originate from a common experimental or environmental context, as reported in the source studies (see Preprocessing).
+This restriction limits variance to sources intrinsic to the sampling context, thereby avoiding, as much as possible, inflation from unrelated experimental or environmental differences.

-This choice reflects both practical and empirical considerations: Most uncertainties are reported as symmetric errors around a mean, making normal and $t$-distributions appropriate models.
+This choice reflects both practical and empirical considerations: Most uncertainties are reported as symmetric errors around a mean, making the normal and $t$ distributions appropriate models.
 The $t$-distribution, in particular, accommodates broader uncertainty where the number of averaged profiles is low.
 While these distributions permit negative draws, such values are set to zero prior to normalization.
-This reflects the fact that abundances near detection limits may plausibly vanish within error and avoid imposing artificial bounds.
+This reflects the fact that abundances near detection limits may plausibly vanish within error, thereby avoiding the imposition of artificial bounds.

-Lastly, in cases where measurement errors are explicitly reported as relative (i.e., proportional to the abundance), we consider the log-normal distribution to be a more appropriate model.
+Lastly, when measurement errors are explicitly reported as relative (i.e., proportional to abundance), we consider the log-normal distribution a more appropriate model.
 This reflects the fact that multiplicative variability induces asymmetry in the error structure that is better captured in log space.
-When the relative uncertainty is itself estimated from the averaged profiles, we instead adopt the log-$t$ distribution, which preserves the multiplicative structure while accounting for the uncertainty in variance estimation.
+When the relative uncertainty is estimated from averaged profiles, we adopt the log-$t$ distribution, which preserves the multiplicative structure while accounting for uncertainty in variance estimation.